PedroMacenax/Sonus-Research/README.md

 	</strong>
 </p>

-I’m <a href="https://www.instagram.com/pedromacenax/">Pedro Macena</a> and when my colleague Julia Andreassa and I faced a problem at dflkjbhsfdjfgkjgsdfjh natalia is boring.
+I’m <a href="https://www.instagram.com/pedromacenax/">Pedro Macena</a> and when my colleague Julia Andreassa and I faced a very serious problem at our school we had an idea.

 2 years later: this idea became Sonus.